Oak House in West Bromwich is a delightful half timbered yeoman farmer's house built round about 1630 or earlier.

 Oak Road, West Bromwich B70 8HJ.

 The Oak House is on the corner of Oak Road and Cambridge Street just a short distance from West Bromwich High Street and Lodge Road Metro station.
-Parking is available on the road near to the house.
-Parking on site for disabled visitors is available.
+Parking is available on Cambridge Street, further down Oak Road, passed the barns or at the pay and display car park on Lodge Road which is a 5-10 minute walk away.
+Disabled drop of area only on site.

 For more information on getting to our sites using public transport please visit Network West Midlands.